ufz/ogs/web/content/docs/benchmarks/heat-transport-bhe/3D_3BHEs_array.md

 The evolution of the soil temperature at 1 m distance away from the 3 BHEs are shown in Figure 2.
 Compared with the BHE \#1 and BHE \#3, the soil temperature near the BHE located at the centre (BHE \#2) shows a deeper draw-down.
 It indicates that a thermal imbalance is occurring in the center of the BHE array.
 This imbalance leads to a lower outflow temperature from the BHE \#2, which is shown in Figure 3.
 Figure 4 depicts the evolution of the heat extraction rate of each BHE over the time.
 Compared to the decrease of the heat extraction rate on the centre BHE \#2, the rates on the other two BHEs located at the out sides was gradually increasing.
 It indicates that the heat extraction rate is shifting from the centre BHE towards the outer BHEs over the heating season.
+In this figure, the difference between the total heat extraction rate of all BHEs and the preset 3750 $W$ imposed on the heat pump is due to the hydraulic loss within each pipe in the pipe network.

 In comparison to the one-way setup, the closed-loop network shows a slightly different behaviour.
 The evolution of inflow refrigerant temperature and flow rate entering the BHE array is shown in Figure 5.